vvscode/docs/docs/sms/sms-rest/sms-rest-formats.md

 ---
-title: "SMS REST Formats"
+title: SMS REST Formats
+excerpt: >-
-excerpt: "This section will take a brief look at some of the formats used in the REST API."
+  This section will take a brief look at some of the formats used in the REST API.
 ---
 ### JSON